chrplr/PCBS/docs/software-installation.rst

 Sublime code editor
 ~~~~~~~~~~~~~~~~~~~

 `Sublime Text <https://www.sublimetext.com/>`_ is a powerful text editor with a good Python mode.
+To install it:

 .. code-block:: bash